frederic-perez/AmE-dictionary/data/idioms.md

 __empty nester__ _n_ A parent whose children have grown and moved away from home. _He and wife Bekki are empty nesters._
 __end (something) on a high note__ :two: To finish, complete, or leave (something) at a successful, impressive, or climactic point.
 __end game__
+__end of story__ A phrase used to end a conversation or topic of discussion, especially when one wants to discourage debate. _I didn’t do anything wrong here, OK?
+End of story._
 __end run__ :two: An evasive or diversionary action or maneuver around some obstacle or difficulty.
 An allusion to a play in American football, in which the carrier of the ball runs wide to evade the defensive line. _Many wealthy citizens try to perform an end run around their country’s tax laws by filtering their money in offshore accounts._
 __endgame__ :three: The final stages of a process, development, or activity.
 __engine room__ The main source of talent, power, or ability in a team or group, likened to the room that houses a ship’s engine. _Sarah is our engine room, so with her injured, I’m not sure how we’ll be able to win on Saturday._